KarlEilebrecht/patterns-kompakt-code/src/main/java/de/calamanari/pk/ohbf/bloombox/README.md

 ### The Finite Probability Overdrive (FBO)

-Upscaling can get quite complicated, and I was thinking about alternative ways to deal with the principle challenge that data points (e.g. `color=blue`) may have assigned probabilities.
+Upscaling can get quite complicated, and I was thinking about alternative ways to deal with the principle challenge that DPAVs (**d**ata **p**oint **a**ttribute **v**alue, e.g. `color=blue`) may have assigned probabilities.

 This idea is kind of ambitious because for many rows with many columns it needs an enormous amount of space to store a probability in range `[0.0 ..
 1.0]` as a double (64 bits) or even as a float value (32 bits).
 However, I decided to implement the [PbInMemoryDataStore](PbInMemoryDataStore.java) that does exactly this in addition to the bloom filter vector.
 In conjunction with the [PbDataStoreFeeder](PbDataStoreFeeder.java) you can feed a BloomBox with probabilities and use the same query syntax as for a regular BloomBox.

 To save space, I reduced the precision from floating point to fixed-point precision with 8 decimals, and I compress the probability vector.

 Counting works different than for a normal BloomBox.
 The probabilities get computed to be summed-up.
-Interestingly, the precision profits from the FBO because due to the lookup per data point (see [PbDataPointProbabilityManager](PbDataPointProbabilityManager.java) false-positives get practically eliminated.
+Interestingly, the precision profits from the FBO because due to the lookup per DPAV (see [PbDpavProbabilityManager](PbDpavProbabilityManager.java) false-positives get practically eliminated.

-Besides the still very high memory consumption there is another caveat related to this concept: data point multi-references.
-If a query references the same data point (and thus its probability value) twice or more often, the easy way of computation becomes wrong.
+Besides the still very high memory consumption there is another caveat related to this concept: DPAV multi-references.
+If a query references the same DPAV (and thus its probability value) twice or more often, the easy way of computation becomes wrong.

 The computation is entirely based on two simple rules, which can be applied recursively:
 `P(A AND B) := P(A) * P(B)`